 Sustainability is a growing requirement from governments, suppliers and customers.
-Here’s how you can start making your facilities more sustainable and start reducing the environmental footprint to meet this growing demand.
+Here’s how you can start making your facilities more sustainable and reduce your environmental footprint.

-Today, the world faces shortages of resources of all kinds.
-As a response, public institutions and governments create regulations to cut carbon emissions and stimulate business towards higher efficiency.
-The ones, who make their business as green as it can be and use their resources effectively, gain an advantage.
-Contrary, businesses with the least efficient operations that emit the most carbon, use the most water, consume the most electric power and value short term monetary gains over brand reputation increasingly face difficulties – very costly difficulties.
+It can hardly come as a surprise that global warming will be one of the main sustainability challenges for the coming century.
+As a response, public institutions and governments create regulations to cut carbon emissions and stimulate business towards higher sustainability efficiency.
+The ones, who manage to use their resources effectively will gain an advantage.
+Contrary, businesses with inefficient operations that emit the most carbon, use the most water, consume the most electric power and value short term monetary gains over brand reputation will increasingly face difficulties – very costly difficulties.

 Green is competitive

 Sustainability presents a number of opportunities for core organizations and facility management providers to improve brand reputation and the overall competitiveness of the business.
 Overall, companies and their facility management providers that invest in sustainable technologies will have an advantage.
-These companies will be able to offer their customers ways to reduce their impact on the environment and at the same time save resources and reduce costs.
+These companies will be able to offer their customers ways to reduce their impact on the environment, save resources and reduce costs.
 Reducing costs and improving efficiency is not the only benefit of minimizing the environmental footprint.
-For many the sustainable workplace will be a tool to attract talents who are becoming more focused on their values and who wish to contribute to the world.
+For many organizations, the sustainable workplace will be a tool to attract talents who are becoming more focused on their values and wish to contribute to the world.

 Where to start?

-For businesses, the biggest issue with implementing sustainable practices is still the difficulty to recognize that sustainable ways of working, in the long-term, can be less expensive.
-This requires a willingness to buck conventional financial wisdom by focusing not on reducing the cost of each part but on increasing the efficiency as a whole.
+Many businesses still don’t recognize that working sustainably also means working cost-effectively.
+To turn this around requires a willingness to buck conventional financial wisdom by focusing not on reducing the cost of each part but on increasing the efficiency as a whole.
 To become proactive in sustainable ways of working, cooperating with experienced Facility Management providers that can advise on how sustainability pays off in the workplace strategy and how sustainable practices should be executed will be important.